p3trus/slave/doc/source/intro.rst

 Simulation mode
 ---------------

-Slave has a simple build in Simulation mode.
+Slave has a simple built-in Simulation mode.
 This is usefull for testing higher level applications using slave.
 In simulation mode you can use the devices without a real connection.
 The communication is simulated randomly.
 Creating a device in simulation mode is easy and shown below using the